-Mitigation Magazza Verification Verification Responsible Completion Mitigation Measures Method Timing for Verification Date Initial Section IV.Q-Tribal Cultural Resources MM CULT-2: Prior to the start of grading operations for each phase of the project the Applicant shall provide reasonable notice and site access for a tribal representative to be present at the project site during any ground disturbing activities in areas mapped by the Mechoopda Indian Tribe of Chico Rancheria as High Sensitivity areas.
-If any archaeological or paleontological deposits are encountered, a soil-disturbing work shall be halted at the location of any discovery until a qualified archaeologist or paleontologist evaluates the significance of the find(s) and prepares a recommendation for further action.
-If the project site is expanded beyond its current limits, additional cultural resource studies shall be required. a / / / / / / / / / / / / / / / / / / / Prior to start of grading operations for each phase of the project City of Chico; Qualified archaeologist or paleontologist
+Verification of Completion Date Initial sible Tor Verification City of Chico; Qualified archaeologist or paleontologist Verification Timing Prior to start of grading operations for each phase of the project Verification Method Mitigation Measures Section IV.Q-Tribal Cultural Resources Prior to the start of grading operations for each phase of the project the Applicant shall provide reasonable notice and site access for a tribal representative to be present at the project site during any ground disturbing activities in areas mapped by the Mechoopda Indian Tribe of Chico Rancheria as High Sensitivity areas.
+If any archaeological or paleontological deposits are encountered, all soil-disturbing work shall be halted at the location of any discovery until a qualified archaeologist or paleontologist evaluates the significance of the find(s) and prepares a recommendation for further action.
+If the project site is expanded beyond its current limits, additional cultural resource studies shall be required.